SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Oregon State University College of Veterinary Medicine discussed ethical dilemmas in veterinary practice, legislation concerning animal welfare, managing differing viewpoints on surgical procedures, and the use of live animals for training, indicating a focus on ethical awareness and critical thinking skills in their interviews.
+Students said most interesting question asked at Oregon State University College of Veterinary Medicine discussed ethical dilemmas in veterinary practice, legislation regarding animal welfare, and handling differing opinions on sensitive topics.
+These questions likely reflect the MMI format, with potential nondisclosure agreements in place for confidentiality reasons.

 What was the most difficult question?